 How Moisture Affects Nylon Dimensions

 The dimensional change is proportional to moisture content and cross-section — larger sections absorb more and change more.
 The effect is reversible: dried nylon contracts back toward its as-machined dimensions.
-Equilibrium is typically reached within hours to days depending on section thickness and ambient humidity.
+Equilibrium is reached over hours for thin sections and several days for thick sections, depending on cross‑section and ambient humidity.

 The table below shows equilibrium moisture content and the resulting linear dimensional change for each grade at standard ambient conditions (23 °C / 50% RH) and at full water saturation.